 Pandora Papers: Czech PM secretly bought French chateau

-Czech billionaire-prime minister Andrej Babiš and Cypriot president Nicos Anastasiades are facing tough questions after their shady dealings came to light in the latest financial data-leak.
+Czech billionaire-prime minister Andrej Babiš and Cypriot president Nicos Anastasiades are facing questions after their shady dealings came to light in the latest financial data-leak.

 Babiš bought a €20m castle in the south of France a few years ago using four obscure companies - Alcogal in Panama, Blakey Finance in the British Virgin Islands (BVI), Boyne Holding in the US, and SCP Bigaud in Monaco, according to 'Pandora Papers', a cache of files obtained by the International Consortium of Investigative Journalists, an NGO in Washington.